stopdropandrew/google-meet-push-to-talk/README.md

 Built this to help my kids' school do distance learning due to COVID-19 2020.

-Not a lot too it, push <SPACE> to talk while muted in Google Meet.
+Not a lot to it, push <kbd>space</kbd> to talk while muted in Google Meet.

 ## Acknowledgements